petersulyok/asrock_z690_extreme/README.md

 | CPU | temp7 (PECI Agent 0) |

 Please note:
- - `CPUTIN` is a sensor on the Motherboard shows the temperature around the CPU socket.
-It will be lower than the real CPU temperature
+ - `CPUTIN` is a sensor on the motherboard showing the temperature around the CPU socket.
+It will always be lower than the real CPU temperature
  - `PECI Agent 0` was selected to represent the CPU temperature
  - Use `coretemp` kernel module if you need temperatures of the individual CPU cores
  - There are no useful information about the other sensors, they are ignored